guardtime/libksi/doc/tutorial/t4_async_signing.md

 2. Additional Options
 ----------------------

-In order to adjust the #KSI_AsyncService to meat your needs, #KSI_AsyncService_setOption should be used.
+In order to adjust the #KSI_AsyncService to meet your needs, #KSI_AsyncService_setOption should be used.
 The available options are described under #KSI_AsyncOption.
 Pay attention to the parameter type description.
 The updated parameters affect all transfers.

 The throughput of added requests is controlled via two options:
 - #KSI_ASYNC_OPT_REQUEST_CACHE_SIZE option controls how many request are open in parallel.
 In case the maximum number of requests is already added to the #KSI_AsyncService, the next invocation of #KSI_AsyncService_addRequest will return an error code #KSI_ASYNC_REQUEST_CACHE_FULL.
 In this case the implementation code should call #KSI_AsyncService_run in order to read out received responses and free up cache in #KSI_AsyncService.